Anaheim Broken Bones Lawyer

 - Duty.
 The plaintiff must prove the defendant owed a duty of care in the incident in question.
 This might include a driver’s duty to abide by the traffic laws and posted signals or an employer’s duty to address workplace hazards in a timely fashion to prevent employee injuries.

 - Breach.
 Next, the plaintiff will need to show the court how the defendant breached this duty of care.
-This could be through some specific action such as failing to stop for a red light, causing an accident.
+This could be through some specific action such as failing to stop for a red light, causing an car accident in Anaheim.
 In some situations, inaction can constitute a breach of duty if the court believes another reasonable adult in the same situation would have taken an appropriate action.

 - Substantial factor causation.
 The plaintiff must prove that the defendant’s negligence was a substantial factor in causing his or her broken bone injury.
 The defendant’s negligence need not be the only cause of the injury, because a “substantial factor” is a broad standard, requiring only a cause that is something more than negligible or theoretical.